pitifulThoroughbred/pitifulThoroughbred/README.md

 ![](https://s13.gifyu.com/images/bnBcb.gif) ![](https://s13.gifyu.com/images/bnBcM.gif) ![](https://s13.gifyu.com/images/bnBcL.gif)

 **About Me:**
 I am mentally disabled and it makes me struggle with a **lot** of things, though most noticeably, speaking to people.
 I struggle a **lot** with talking to people besides my partner or best friend.
 I may come off as stuck-up or awkward, so #Apologies in advance.
 I can't really notice social cues, so when speaking to me, you may need to be a bit straight-forward.
+I am a Sylph of Space and my e%tended zodiac sign is Lega!
+I really enjoy looking  into things like that as it tells me more about myself.

 **Please interact:**
 Sourcemates, My Little Pony fans, People who like roleplaying, If you like horses